janto-pee/powertrain-automechanic-startup/README.md

-# REST API Typescript Nodejs
+# Jumia-Ecommerce REST API

-This is a bare-bones example of a Sinatra application providing a REST API to a DataMapper-backed model.
+This product is built with Nodejs, Typescript, MongoDb and mongoose.
+It serves data about more than 30000 startups.

-The entire application is contained within the `app.rb` file.
+The entire application is contained within the `src` file.

-`config.ru` is a minimal Rack configuration for unicorn.

-`run-tests.sh` runs a simplistic test and generates the API documentation below.

-It uses `run-curl-tests.rb` which runs each command defined in `commands.yml`.
+Also, the product files are structured in such a way that:

+`model` is a folder that contains all the model used for various routes.

+`controller` contains all controller files for each routes and calls the service.

+`service` is a folder that contains the service files that makes request to the database using the model

+You can use this product with fetch or axios first by

 ## Install

-    bundle install
+    npm install axios

-## Run the app

-    unicorn -p 7000

-## Run the tests

-    ./run-tests.sh

-# REST API
+## Import axios into your document

+    import axios from "axios"

+## Make first request

+    axios.get

+# REQUEST & RESPONSE

-The REST API to the example app is described below.
+The axios request to the this product include

 ## Get list of Things